Spend Less Than You Earn – Simple Process For Getting Out of Debt

 Getting out of debt is easy.
 The hard part is to be consistent in your actions.

 Don’t look for quick wins when it comes down to personal finances.
-Don’t spend your last dollar for the month to buy a lottery ticket, hoping that you will win millions.
+Don’t spend your last dollar to buy a lottery ticket, hoping that you will win millions.
 The universe doesn’t work like that.
 Happiness and joy come from a clear mind and hard work.
 Instead, ask yourself this: “Why you’re not satisfied with what you have?”

 Yes, the teenagers in my country start drinking way before they turn 16.
 What I can tell you, we find our ways.
 Not that it’s a good thing.